chinapedia/wikipedia.abstract.en/Page/Acorn_Electron.md

 Popular games

 Although not as well supported by the biggest software publishers as rivals like the Commodore 64 and Sinclair ZX Spectrum, a good range of games were available for the Electron.
 The traditional BBC Micro publishers such as Acornsoft, Superior Software and Micro Power offered the widest support.
-Notable popular games particularly associated with the Electron include:CrystalCastles_Electron.gif'' is an example of a popular arcade game officially ported to the Electron (US Gold).]]
+Notable popular games particularly associated with the Electron include:'' is an example of a popular arcade game officially ported to the Electron (US Gold).]]

 -   _Starship Command_ (Acornsoft, 1983)
 -   _Chuckie Egg_ (A'n'F, 1984)